List of sportspeople educated at Texas Tech University

 Texas Tech University, often referred to as Texas Tech or TTU, is a public, coeducational, research university located in Lubbock, Texas.
 Established on February 10, 1923, and originally known as Texas Technological College, the university is the leading institution of the Texas Tech University System and has the seventh largest student body in the state of Texas.
 It is the only school in Texas to house an undergraduate institution, law school, and medical school at the same location.
-Initial enrollment in 1925 was 910 students; as of fall 2010, the university has 31,637 students from more than 110 countries, all 50 U.S. states and the District of Columbia.
-Since the university's first graduating class in 1927 of 26 students, Texas Tech has awarded more than 220,000 degrees, including 47,000 graduate and professional degrees to its alumni.
+Initial enrollment in 1925 was 910 students; as of fall 2010, the university had 31,637 students from more than 110 countries, all 50 U.S. states and the District of Columbia.
+Since the university's first graduating class in 1927 of 26 students, it has awarded more than 220,000 degrees, including 47,000 graduate and professional degrees.
 The Texas Tech Alumni Association, with over 27,000 members, operates more than 120 chapters in cities throughout the United States and the world.

 Since 1996, Texas Tech University has sponsored fifteen varsity teams that compete in nine sports: American football, baseball, basketball, cross country running, golf, soccer, softball, tennis, track and field, and volleyball.
-When the university opened for 1925–26 academic year, three varsity teams, baseball, men's basketball, and football, were fielded during that season.
-Gene Alford, who began playing for the Portsmouth Spartans in 1931, was the first Texas Tech alumni to play in a professional league.
-Many more Texas Tech alumni have become professional athletes and coaches in sports leagues including Major League Baseball (MLB), the National Basketball Association (NBA), National Football League (NFL), and the Women's National Basketball Association (WNBA).
+When the university opened for the 1925–26 academic year, three varsity teams, baseball, men's basketball, and football, were fielded during that season.
+Gene Alford, who began playing for the Portsmouth Spartans in 1931, was the first Texas Tech alumnus to play in a professional league.
+Many more Texas Tech alumni have become professional athletes and coaches in sports leagues, including Major League Baseball (MLB), the National Basketball Association (NBA), the National Football League (NFL), and the Women's National Basketball Association (WNBA).